 - Using a finger, examine whether the diaphragm covers the cervix adequately.
 If not, the diaphragm can be removed and fitted again.

 - The diaphragm should be removed after six hours of insertion.

 - To remove a diaphragm, use a finger to slide the rim and pull out the diaphragm gently.

 Who Can Use A Diaphragm?

-Adult women can safely and effectively use diaphragms during sexual intercourse.
-Moreover, far from the common misunderstanding, using a diaphragm does not affect feelings during sex (3).
+Adult women can safely and effectively use diaphragms during intercourse.
+Moreover, far from the common misunderstanding, using a diaphragm does not affect feelings during love making (3).

 Women may choose other contraceptives over a diaphragm if they:

 - Recently had a baby or had induced or spontaneous abortion recently

 - Are allergic to rubber, latex, or silicone